RESEARCH DISSERTATION - 2023/4

 This module will follow as a natural development from the grant proposal project, undertaken at level 6 in BMS3048.

-In this modules students will execute a planned period of in depth research to address a biochemical research problem.
-Students will undertake this research entirely in semester 2 ; designing and undertaking the research in conjunction with their supervisor.
+In this module students will execute a planned period of in-depth research to address a biochemical research problem.
+Students will undertake this research from January; designing and undertaking the research in conjunction with their supervisor.
 Students will analyse and evaluate the results appropriately and discuss them in a critically evaluative manner.
 Students understanding of the research and their findings will be assessed by production of a written scientific paper, presentation of the project and an oral viva voce examination at the end of the project.

 The supervisor will evaluate the student based on their engagement with the research project and provide an assessment of their competency in the research field.

 School of Biosciences

 ECTS Credits: 30

 Framework: FHEQ Level 7